Scalable Image Tokenization with Index Backpropagation Quantization: Conclusion

 \section{Conclusion}

-In this paper, we identify the bottleneck in scaling tokenizers arising from the partial-update strategy in current VQ methods, which progressively broadens the distribution gap between encoded features and non-activated codes, ultimately leading to codebook collapse.
-To tackle this challenge, we propose a simple yet effective vector quantization method, coined as Index Backpropagation Quantization \textbf{(IBQ)}, for scalable tokenizer training, which updates all codes by applying the straight-through estimator on the categorical distribution between visual features and all codebook embeddings, thereby maintaining consistent distribution between the entire codebook and encoded features.
-Experiments on ImageNet demonstrate that IBQ enables a high-utilization, large-scale visual tokenizer with improved performance in both reconstruction (1.00 rFID) and generation (2.05 gFID), confirming the scalability and effectiveness of our method.
+In this paper, we identify the bottleneck in scaling tokenizers (\eg, codebook size), stemming from the partial-update strategy in current VQ methods, which progressively enlarge the distribution gap between encoded features and non-activated codes, eventually leading to codebook collapse.
+To address this challenge, we propose a simple yet effective vector quantization method, termed as Index Backpropagation Quantization \textbf{(IBQ)}, for scalable tokenizer training, which updates all codes by applying the straight-through estimator on the categorical distribution over visual features and all codebook embeddings, thereby maintaining consistent distribution between the entire codebook and encoded features.
+Experiments on ImageNet demonstrate that IBQ enables a high-utilization, large-scale visual tokenizer with improved performance in both reconstruction (1.00 rFID) and generation (2.05 gFID).